 Cystic Fibrosis (CF) is one of the UK’s most common

-affects the internal organs, especially the
+life-threatening inherited diseases and affects the internal organs, especially the

 lungs and digestive system, by clogging them with thick